jpmckeown/McElreath_MMSE/README.md

 # mres
-Masters by Research data, code, writing
+Masters by Research, for data, code, and writing.